PicoPlanetDev/whiteboard-recorder/README.md

 1. Use `git clone https://github.com/PicoPlanetDev/whiteboard-recorder` to download the source code
 2. `cd whiteboard-recorder` then
-3. Switch to the `webapp` branch using `git switch webapp`
-4. `cd frontend` then `npm install`
+3. `cd frontend` then `npm install`
-5. `cd ../backend` then create a virtual environment `venv` in the backend directory
+4. `cd ../backend` then create a virtual environment `venv` in the backend directory
    - On Windows: `python -m venv venv` and activate the venv with `.\venv\Scripts\activate`
    - On Linux: `python3 -m venv venv` and activate the venv with `source venv/bin/activate`
-6. Install the required packages
+5. Install the required packages
    - On Windows: `pip install -r requirements.txt`
    - On Linux: `pip3 install -r requirements.txt`